tomi-vanek/openapi-routing/README.md

 Example:

+We use the example server's [schema](./example-server/simple-api.yaml) and folder structure for request handlers

 - The path `/artists` has handler module `<project-root-dir>/handlers/artists.js`.
 - The path `/artists/{username}` has handler module `<project-root-dir>/handlers/artists/{username}.js` ... curly brackets are valid characters in file name ;-).